 - Make a statement with peel and stick wallpaper that’s easily removed when the color or pattern trend has passed.

-Do you want to know what trends the experts are saying are in and out for 2022?
+Do you want to know what trends the experts are saying are in and out for this year?
 I list them here.

 Is it possible to decorate your home in a truly timeless fashion?